This page updated 28/3/21

 The most relevant aspect of the law is that relating to outside gatherings.

 If regulations are broken one may be issued a fixed penalty notice – £200 for a first offence.
-Refusal to pay may result in being charged with breaking the covid regulations.
+These may be challenged by a refusal to pay which may result in being charged with breaking the covid regulations and an opportunity to argue a defence for protesting, in court.

 Tiers 1, 2 and 3